smallnest/go-concurrent-quiz/README.md

 }
 ```

-run `go run quiz.go` to start this program.
+run `go run quiz.go` to compile and start this program.
 </details>

 **Question**